emonhossainraihan/Notes/authentication.md

 - **Shady Characters:** To get around the limitations of a safe character set representation, an encoding scheme was devised to represent characters in a URL that are not safe.
 - **HTTP Connection Handling:** Parallel connections Persistent connections Pipelined connections Multiplexed connections
 - **idempotent:** A transaction is idempotent if it yields the same result regardless of whether it is executed once or many times.
 Implementors can assume the GET, HEAD, PUT, DELETE, TRACE, and OPTIONS methods share this property.
 - Strictly speaking, proxies connect two or more applications that speak the same protocol, while gateways hook up two or more parties that speak different protocols.
-A gateway acts as a “protocol converter"
+A gateway acts as a “protocol converter".
+- **Web Robots:** Web robots are software programs that automate a series of web transactions without human interaction.
+Many robots wander from web site to web site, fetching content, following hyperlinks, and processing the data they find.

 ## Basic HTTP authentication in (Express route)